 Agency Remains Committed to Culture of Security

 Government agencies, private industry, and consumers must work vigilantly together to safeguard information security and help create a “culture of security,” according to Federal Trade Commission testimony.
-Addressing the House Commerce, Trade, and Consumer Protection Subcommittee, FTC Commissioner Orson Swindle today discussed the importance of preventing information security breaches, explaining recent FTC actions against organizations believed to be committing privacy violations.
-He also discussed the FTC’s accomplishments in consumer education and its involvement in domestic and international cyber security initiatives.
+Addressing the House Committee on Government Reform Subcommittee on Technology, Information Policy, Intergovernmental Relations, and the Census, FTC Commissioner Orson Swindle today discussed the importance of preventing information security breaches and explained recent FTC actions against organizations believed to be committing privacy violations.
+He also discussed the FTC’s accomplishments in consumer education and its involvement in domestic and international cybersecurity initiatives.

 “Today, maintaining the security of our computer-driven information systems is essential to every aspect of our lives,” Swindle said.
 He noted that consumers rely on computers at home and at work, with technology advancing on a daily basis.
 At the same time, this technology can create serious vulnerabilities that can threaten both the security of the information stored and the viability of the systems themselves.

 The testimony explains that security breaches can occur for different reasons, specifying that the FTC’s cases have been based on deception.
 “The companies that have been subject to enforcement actions have made explicit or implicit promises that they would take appropriate steps to protect sensitive information obtained from consumers,” Swindle said.
 “Their security measures, however, proved to be inadequate; their promises, therefore, deceptive.”
 He stated that the FTC’s cases involving security breaches illustrate several important principles:

 - Security procedures should be reasonable and appropriate under the circumstances.
 What is reasonable for a particular company will vary based, among other things, upon its size and complexity, the nature of its business, and the sensitivity of the information it collects.